roidrage/paperplanes/_posts/2017-03-24-productivity-workflows-for-managers.md

 ---
 title: "Workflows That Help Me Stay (and Feel) Productive as a Manager"
-layout: single
+layout: post
-topics: leadership management productivity
+tags: leadership management productivity
 ---
 One of the greatest challenges for a manager is finding ways to channel the constant pulling into different directions.
 These days, that pull is likely also true, especially in a distributed team where it’s easy to get pulled into Slack discussions and lose track of priorities.
 At least that’s been my experience in the past and in the present too, amplified further by now having a management role.